aanbahl/2-Factor-ANOVAs-and-Contrasts/README.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 ```
 The table shows a significant difference between temperature groups.
 However, which group is significantly different from the other?
-Is it "High"?
-What about "low"?
+Is it ```High``` temperature?
+What about ```Low``` temperature?
 To find out, further tests will have to be conducted.
 The table also shows a significant interaction between the pH groups and the temperature groups.
 However, like in the case of temperature, there are many possible ways in which this interaction could have occurred.
-Is there a significant interaction between basic pH and low temperature?
-What about between neutral pH and medium temperature?
+Is there a significant interaction between ```Basic``` pH and ```Low```temperature?
+What about between ```Neutral``` pH and ```Medium``` temperature?

 A linear model (found with the ```lm()``` function) can show exactly in which groups these interactions are present.
 However, you first need to decide what your reference groups will be.

 # Reference Groups and Linear Model Interpretation

 What exactly is a reference group?
 In a linear model, when more than two groups exist for an independent variable, pair-wise comparisons will be done with one group as the reference group - the group which the other groups will be compared to.
-For example, in our ecology experiment, "neutral" pH or "medium" temperature could be our reference groups, and all comparisons will be conducted in reference to these groups.
-Ideally, our linear model will show if there is a significant difference between "basic" and "neutral" pHs, or if the difference lies between "low" and "medium" temperatures.
+For example, in our ecology experiment, ```"Neutral"``` pH or ```"Medium"``` temperature could be our reference groups, and all comparisons will be conducted in reference to these groups.
+Ideally, our linear model will show if there is a significant difference between ```Basic``` and ```Neutral``` pHs, or if the difference lies between ```Low``` and ```Medium``` temperatures.
 However, these reference groups will need to be specified.

 R will have already assigned one of your groups are the default group.
 This can be checked with the following code: